-Encouragingly, many policy areas were found to be highly coherent with many food systems goals.
-Social policies were the area with services focused on staples.
+Agricultural policies were largely coherent with zero hunger goals, such as through research and development and extension services focused on staples.
 They also support more consumption of nutritious foods, such as through support for biofortification, extension services for horticultural crops, and support for cold chain infrastructure.
 However, input subsidies largely favour staple crops - potentially at the expense of more nutritious non-staples such as fruit and vegetables.
-Agriculture policies were highly coherent with climate change adaptation goals through research and development of climate-resilient seeds and livestock breeds, support for adoption of climate-smart practices, and support for water conservation and irrigation expansion.
+Agriculture policies were highly coherent with climate change adaptation goals through research and development of climate-resilient seeds and livestock breeds. support for adoption of climate-smart practices, and support for water conservation and irrigation expansion.
 However, they were less consistent with climate change mitigation goals.
 For example, output-linked food production subsidies and fertiliser subsidies can encourage overproduction and overuse of fertiliser, respectively, and increasing agricultural mechanisation without strong efforts to mitigate the resulting greenhouse gas emissions could result in emissions increases.
 Reducing consumption of unhealthy food was also an area of tension.
 Subsidies for producers of oilseeds and/or sugar crops could potentially lead to overproduction and artificially low prices for consumers and processors; while some amount of fat is needed in a healthy diet, in general, excess supplies (or cheap prices) of edible oils could encourage overconsumption and excessive use in food processing, contradicting the goal of reducing consumption of unhealthy food.